Smrity01/statistical-calculator/README.md

 ## Prerequisites

 Need to install this library:
->
+>	:libraries
 >	 qcc  : QUALITY CONTROL CHARTS, library is used fot pareto.chart()
 > 	 matlib : this library is used for integration function

 ## Assumptions